MFA, Texas A&M University-Corpus Christi

 A graphic designer and educator, Tyler draws his inspiration from the investigation and critique of the surrounding visual landscape.
 His work aims to not only solve a design problem but strives to elevate the experience of all communication art—so that the visuals and objects we encounter in our daily lives are more artfully presented and thoughtfully conveyed.

-His work has earned ten American Advertising Federation Awards, including two district ADDY’s; has been featured in several publications including Under Consideration’s For Print Only Awards, Creative Quarterly, Graphic Design USA, and the Logo Lounge Book Series.
+His work has earned ten American Advertising Federation Awards, including two district ADDY’s, has been featured in several publications including Under Consideration’s For Print Only Awards, Creative Quarterly, Graphic Design USA, and the Logo Lounge Book Series.
 He has also been featured in several exhibitions including The OSO BAY Biennial juried by James Victore and The Art of the Poster, National Juried Exhibition juried by Celene Aubry, Associate Director of Hatch Show Print.

-Joining the art faculty in 2016, Tyler is currently an assistant professor of Graphic Design for the Department of Art & Art History at the University of Mississippi, where he hopes to instill the value of visual communication for the empowerment of design’s future.
+Joining the art faculty in 2016, Tyler is currently an assistant professor of Graphic Design in the Department of Art & Art History at the University of Mississippi, where he hopes to instill the value of visual communication for the empowerment of design’s future.